 Sure, jobs were coming back to the country, but for Ethan who worked at the local Starbucks, this mattered little.
 He had no family to speak of, save for a mother in Florida who did little to raise him, unless childbirth and being dumped at the nearest police department is actual parenting.

-Ethan looked down at his designated number so he can pick his game rig up and get to exploring.
-“Only 14 more of you filthy people to go...” he sighed.
+Ethan looked down at his designated number so that he can pick his game rig up and get to exploring.
+“Only 14 more people to go...” he sighed.
 Alchemy’s marketing campaign was in full force for this game.
 Around the store, all one could see for entire wall lengths were screen after screen of starships in a galaxy the likes of Star Wars.
 Numerous displays featured ships firing lasers and cannons against what Ethan assumed were other players.
-Player verses Player battles.
 Then, there were screens introducing other activities.
 Back at the beginning of the line, Ethan saw a small, simple starship gathering debris from other destroyed starships and other materials floating in space.
-Another showed a cargo delivery ship from Avogadro Industries, which Ethan assumed was a cargo delivery company, en-route to it’s destination when it was promptly shot and destroyed by a rival delivery company ship.
-The screen showed the victor gaining some kind of points, indicating some kind of currier war system.
+Another showed a cargo delivery ship from Avogadro Industries, which Ethan assumed was a cargo delivery company, on-route to its destination when it was promptly shot and destroyed by a rival delivery company ship.
+The screen showed the victor gaining points, indicating a currier war system.